IBM-Cloud/docs/services/ApplicationServeronCloud/index.md

 <p></p>

-IBM WebSphere Application Server for {{site.data.keyword.Bluemix_notm}} is offered in accordance with the following charge metric:
+IBM WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} is offered in accordance with the following charge metric:

-*  *Instance-Hour*: An Instance is defined as access to a specific configuration of the IBM WebSphere Application Server for {{site.data.keyword.Bluemix_notm}} Service.
+*  *Instance-Hour*: An Instance is defined as access to a specific configuration of the IBM WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} Service.
 Clients are charged for each full or partial hour for each Instance of the Service that is deployed during the billing period.
 Each Instance Hour is billed monthly and if an instance is only used part of the month, the usage rate is prorated.

 For example, if you use the ND Plan, one Instance equates to 1vCPU with 2 GB RAM and 12 GB HD.
 So if you chose to configure your Cell with one Control node and eight Custom nodes, you would be charged for nine nodes (instances).